 Transforming Local P-12 Learning

 Butler is investing in our neighborhood's public education, providing innovative project-based learning for local P-12 students.
-The IPS/Butler University Laboratory School and Shortridge High School: An IB World School operate as partnerships between Butler and the Indianapolis Public Schools district.
-Our College of Education faculty teach methods courses in both settings.
+The IPS/Butler University Laboratory Schools (60 and 55) and Shortridge High School: An IB World School operate as partnerships between Butler and the Indianapolis Public Schools district.
+Our College of Education faculty teach methods courses in all settings.
 Other Butler colleges lead school projects in science, ecology, theatre, creative writing, multicultural awareness and other subjects.